maximedgr/zk-xrpl-evm-workshop/README.md

 With just two lines of code, it is possible to easily generate and verify a ZK proof on the XRPL EVM Sidechain!✨

-In this example, we will generate a zk proof and verify it on-chain on the XRPL EVM Sidechain using a Circom circuit representing the multiplication of two integers `a` and `b`.
-We want to prove to the verifier that for a given result `c`, we know these integers `a` and `b`.
+In this example, we will generate a zk proof (SNARK) and verify it on-chain on the XRPL EVM Sidechain using a Circom circuit representing the multiplication of two integers `a` and `b` such as `a x b = c`.
+We want to prove to the verifier that for a given result c, we know the integers a and b without revealing them.
 This tutorial uses [hardhat-circom](https://github.com/projectsophon/hardhat-circom), a Hardhat plugin integrating [Circom](https://github.com/iden3/circom) and [SnarkJS](https://github.com/iden3/snarkjs) into Hardhat's build process.

 ### Install